abhishekarya1/DSA-2k23/graphs.md

 ## Properties
 - Degree of a graph is twice the number of edges, since each edge connects two nodes: `deg(G) = 2 * E`
-- A Tree is nothing but an acyclic graph (can be interpreted as directed or undirected).
+- A Tree is nothing but an directed acyclic graph.
 Linked List and Heaps are also special cases of a graph.

 ## Representations
 Adjacency: two nodes are adjacent only when they are connected by an edge.